open-learning-exchange/open-learning-exchange.github.io/pages/robots/rbts-angular.md

 ## Installation

-1. You should have Vagrant installed already, but if not follow the instructions [here](https://github.com/dogi/ole--vagrant-vi) up to **Install a communityBeLL on your OS** to install Vagrant
+1. You should have Vagrant installed already, but if not follow the instructions [here](https://github.com/dogi/ole--vagrant-vi) up to **Install a community BeLL on your OS** to install Vagrant
 2. Clone the [`planet` repository](https://github.com/open-learning-exchange/planet)
 3. Run `vagrant up` in the repo directory
 4. After the virtual machine has been installed & a few more seconds to compile the code you can visit the application at `localhost:3000`